openpostac/OPA_siteknits/exampleSite/content/blog/how-do-we-finish.md

 Even a positive reception could be scary, as folks wrote about fears of overexposure, of “being too good—too seen.”

-### **Tools, Tips and Strategies to Clear the Final Hurdle**
+### **Tools, Tips, and Strategies to Clear the Final Hurdle**

-Despite the feelings surfacing close to the finish line, participants shared a desire to meet the challenge and complete their open projects.
+Despite the emotions surfacing close to the finish line, participants shared a desire to meet the challenge and complete their open projects.
 So, everyone considered a final question: “What would help you finish?”

 Folks wrote about